logv/pudgy/docs/LIFECYCLE.md

 #### server startup

-when the pydgeon blueprint initializes, it reads all classes that inherit from Component and verifies that their packages can be built.
+when the pudgy blueprint initializes, it reads all classes that inherit from Component and verifies that their packages can be built.

 #### during a request